BehnoodRasti/Unmixing_Tutorial_IEEE_IADF/README.md

 7. Open any notebook from the repository and make sure you select the right Kernel.
 In the menu, click on `Kernel` and select `Change Kernel...`.
 Finally, pick the `iadf` kernel and you are ready to go!

 Note that the notebooks were primarily designed to function with Colab.
-As such, you may encounter code that is not useful when running on a standalone notebook.
-We still recommend that you run the notebook linearly to make sure everything works as intended.
+As such, you may encounter code that is not necessary when running on a standalone notebook.
+However we still recommend that you run the notebook as is (*e.g.* linearly to make sure everything works as intended).
 Address any questions to the course instructors.

 #### My GPU is on a remote server - How can I render the notebooks locally?

-1. **On your remote server**, launch `jupyter lab` on a dedicated port:
+1. **On your remote server**, launch `jupyter lab` on a specific port (*e.g.* `1234`):

 ```
 jupyter lab --no-browser --port 1234